-The increase in property taxes is due to increased value of property while the tax rate is the same as previous year.
-The decrease in grant income results from the significant grant for radio and dispatching equipment in the previous year.
-The \$23,383 in contributions relate to pension contributions to the TESRS plan made by The County of El Paso, Texas on behalf of the District.
-The District has recorded this transaction as a contribution in 2015 as a result of the adoption of new accounting principles, as described in the notes to the financial statements.
+For 2015, the increase in property taxes is due to increased value of property while the tax rate remained the same as the preceding year.
+The decrease in grant income results from the significant grant for radio and dispatching equipment in 2014.
+Contributions in the amount of \$23,383 relate to pension contributions to the TESRS plan made by The County of El Paso, Texas on behalf of the District.
+The District recorded this transaction as a contribution in 2015 as a result of the adoption of new accounting principles in this year.